epics-docs/epics-docs/build-system/specifications.md

 USR_INCLUDES += -I<name>
 ```

-header file directories each prefixed by a "-I".
+header file directories each prefixed by a `-I`.

 ```makefile
 USR_INCLUDES_<osclass> += -I<name>
 ```

-os specific header file directories each prefixed by a "-I".
+os specific header file directories each prefixed by a `-I`.

 ```makefile
 USR_INCLUDES_DEFAULT += -I<name>
 ```

-header file directories each prefixed by "-I" for any arch that does
+header file directories each prefixed by `-I` for any arch that does
 not have a `USR_INCLUDE_<osclass>` definition

 ```makefile